andorsk/d2-mode/README.md

 ## Installation

-1. Load the d2-mode.el file ( Melpa not available yet )
+1. Load the d2-mode.el file or install from melpa: `M-x package-install d2-mode`
 2. Install d2 binary from the d2 project if you plan to compile graphs in Emacs

 ## Usage